create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFString [in, out] **description** ""

-Author-provided prose that describes intended purpose of the url asset.
+Author-provided prose that describes intended purpose of this node.

 #### Hint